The Best 48-Hour Itinerary for a Snowy Winter Getaway in Albany, NY

 Friday Night: Check Into Your Ultra-Comfortable Guest Room & Get a Great Night's Sleep

 The first step to planning any getaway is to choose the ideal accommodations.
-To help you decide on the right place for this trip, we're highlighting two local lodging properties in the Capital Region that offer comfortable rooms and premier amenities that will ensure you have a relaxing stay.
+To help you decide on the right place for this trip, we're highlighting a local lodging property that offers comfortable rooms and premier amenities that will ensure you have a relaxing stay.

 Located across the street from Washington Park in Albany, The Morgan State House is the city's ultimate urban inn.
 This 1884 New York-style mansion features spacious guest rooms with private en suite bathrooms, premium bath products, and plush robes and towels.
 Some of the rooms, like the one pictured above (4 Garden - Deluxe King Artist Studio), have a working fireplace that will warm you up on a cold winter night.
 When you wake up in the morning, help yourself to an extensive continental buffet breakfast.